Cortazzone: the charm and the mysteries of the Romanesque “abandoned” masterpiece on the hill of Mongiglietto.

 Typical dishes of the area are anchovies in a green sauce and egg noodles with truffles.

 The prized hypogeum mushroom is the protagonist, in December, of the Monferrato White Truffle Fair (Fiera del Tartufo Bianco del Monferrato).

 To be seen.

 The town develops around its Castle, now privately owned.

 A few steps away is the parish church of Saint Secondo.

 Also nearby, the Confraternity of Saint Rocco (18th century) is worth a visit.

 In Cortazzone there is another splendid church, of Romanesque origin, dedicated to the cult of San Secondo: it rises on the hill of Mongiglietto.

-In addition, there is a street artwork created in summer 2020 by the boys of the municipal summer center.
+In addition, there is street artwork created in the summer of 2020 by the boys of the municipal summer center.